You expect a beautiful smile with beautiful teeth from orthodontic treatment. But, What to do if you have gaps in teeth after braces?

 After removal of the braces, a gap may persist in the between back teeth or behind the last molar tooth.

-This may happen in the case of the extraction of the wisdom teeth for Orthodontic treatment.
+This may happen in the case of the extraction of wisdom teeth for Orthodontic treatment.
 Sometimes, it may happen as a result of premolar or molar teeth extraction.

 7. Dark triangle gaps in gums after braces